ebp-nor/workshop-2024/02_Smudgeplot.md

 When you have done this, you can submit to the cluster by typing `sh run.sh`.

-This should finish in a handful of minutes (when testing it ran for 1.5 minutes).
+This ran for a bit more than an hour when testing, so you should continue with the next exercise and come back to this later.
 You can monitor the progress with `squeue -u <username>`.

 Smudgeplot produces several files in addition to the plot itself.
 You can for instance look at `smudgeplot_verbose_summary.txt` which contain the same information as the plot, but in text.